anandvelango/SubHawk/README.md

 ```

 ## Update Plans
-- add a feature to validate domains and files specified by the user
 - find URLs for cloud storage services like S3
 - add more smaller and larger subdomain wordlists